Violence against women in Fiji

-Violence against women in Fiji is recognised to be "pervasive, widespread and a serious national issue" in the Pacific Island region.
+Violence against women in Fiji is recognised to be a "pervasive, widespread and a serious national issue" in the Pacific Island region.
 Fiji's rates of violence against women are "among the very highest in the world".
 The Fiji Women's Crisis Centre reports that 64% of women who have been in intimate relationships have experienced physical or sexual violence from their partner, including 61% who were physically attacked and 34% who were sexually abused.

 The 2006 Fijian coup d'état created conditions which exacerbated the presence of violence against women in Fijian society, especially in the public sector.
 Conventional attitudes about the place of women in Fijian society perpetuate the normalisation of violence against women and permeate extended family groups, the local authorities and the judiciary.

 Fiji's recent political background

 2006 Fijian coup d'état

 In December 2006 Commodore Bainimarama seized control of the Fijian government, deposed the Prime Minister Laisenia Qarase and named Jona Senilagakali as Prime Minister.
 Subsequently, the Fijian media was heavily censored.
 On December 7 Bainimarama sacked the Acting Commissioner of Police, Moses Driver, and installed Army Colonel Jim Kori, securing military control of the police force.

 The 2006 military coup in Fiji created an unstable political environment and heralded a range of human rights violations, including instances of violence against women.
 The Emergency Regulations put in place following the coup resulted in impunity for police and authorities who were involved in, or failed to prevent, instances of violence against women.

 Steps toward restoring the rule of law in Fiji were made when a Constitution was adopted in 2013.
 In 2014 a General Election was held and Frank Bainimarama was elected as Prime Minister.